k-sanchez/workshop_networks_xcbh/02_sptree.md

 ![](./assets/paup.png)

-Select the same options and execute the analysis, it should be finish quick.
+Select the same options and execute the analysis, it should be finish quickly.
 A species tree with support values will appear on the screen, if you want to save this tree to a file go to <button>Trees</button> &rarr; `Save trees to file` and specify a name for the file.